MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ---

-## 8. Business Impact & Implications
+## 6. Impact — Business & Societal Implications

 When LLMs act as spatial gatekeepers:
 - some places become hyper-visible